 If you have diabetes, you can lower your risk of developing diabetic heart failure by:

-- keeping good control of your glucose levels
+- keeping good control of your blood sugar levels

 - taking the medications that your healthcare provider prescribes